 - 8.1 Mobilisation is the process of calling reservists into full time service with the Regular Forces, in order to make them available for military operations.
-The maximum period of mobilisation will depend on the scale and the nature of the operation, but is typically no longer than 12 months. - 8.2 The call-out papers for mobilisation may be sent by post to the Trust or delivered in person by the reservist to their line manager.
+Mobilisation will normally be for between 3 and 12 months, depending on their role and specialism.
+For operational reasons the Ministry of Defence is unable to give the employer a precise return date.
+Subject to the severity of the crisis there would normally be a minimum of 28 days' notice of the date that a reservist will be required to report for mobilisation, although there is no statuary requirement for a warning period prior to mobilisation. - 8.2 The call-out papers for mobilisation may be sent by post to the Trust or delivered in person by the reservist to their line manager.
 The line manager must inform the Employee Services as soon as notification is provided and provide copies of all documentation to be retained on the employee's personal file.
-The documentation will include the call-out date and the anticipated end date. - 8.3 There is no statutory requirement for a warning period prior to mobilisation.
-Whenever possible, the MoD aims to give at least 28 days' notice of the date that the reservist will be required to report for mobilisation.
+The documentation will include the call-out date and the anticipated end date. - 8.3 A period of mobilisation comprises three distinct phases: - Medical and pre-deployment training - Operational tour - Post-operational tour leave.

-- 8.4 A period of mobilisation comprises three distinct phases: - Medical and pre-deployment training - Operational tour - Post-operational tour leave - 8.5 The Trust supports mobilisation in all but exceptional circumstances and will seek to release the employee for Reserve service. - 8.6 A call-out notice will be appealed if the absence would be considered to cause serious harm to service needs (Section 9 'Applying for an Exemption / Deferral / Revocation)
+- 8.4 The Trust supports mobilisation in all but exceptional circumstances and will seek to release the employee for Reserve service. - 8.5 A call-out notice will be appealed if the absence would be considered to cause serious harm to service needs (Section 9 'Applying for an Exemption / Deferral / Revocation).

-8.7 Pre-mobilisation - line manger responsibilities:
+8.6 Pre-mobilisation - line manger responsibilities:

-- Liaise with Human Resources as soon as notification is received to ensure Human Resources: - have a copy of all documentation; - are aware of the date of mobilisation and the anticipated return date suspend the employee's salary during the period of mobilisation; and - > amend the employees status on ESR/HealthRoster as appropriate - Meet with the reservist to ensure all appropriate mobilisation paperwork has been completed (including the pension scheme choice declaration as contained in the call out papers). - Arrange with Employee Services to send out the mobilisation letter (Appendix A) which confirms the reservist's employment related arrangements. - Calculate the employee's annual leave entitlement prior to mobilisation and agree the arrangement of leave as per the Trust's Annual Leave and General Public Holidays Policy. - Ensure reasonable steps are taken to enable them to give consideration to an employee's pay progression on the relevant date.
-This may include a review of: - Previous records - Progress towards meeting their appraisal (Please refer to the Trust's Appraisal Policy) - Notes of any relevant meetings between the manager and the employee. - > Performance and development before planned absence starts - If planned absence falls during period of probation, refer to the Trust's Probation Policy as the probation may need to be extended
+- Liaise with Human Resources as soon as notification is received to ensure Human Resources: - > have a copy of all documentation - are aware of the date of mobilisation and the anticipated return date, suspend the employee's salary during the period of mobilisation and - > amend the employee's status on ESR/HealthRoster as appropriate. - Meet with the reservist to ensure all appropriate mobilisation paperwork has been completed (including the pension scheme choice declaration as contained in the call out papers). - Arrange with Employee Services to send out the mobilisation letter (Appendix 1) which confirms the reservist's employment related arrangements. - Calculate the employee's annual leave entitlement prior to mobilisation and agree the arrangement of leave as per the Trust's Annual Leave and General Public Holidays Policy. - Ensure reasonable steps are taken to enable them to give consideration to an employee's pay progression on the relevant date.
+This may include a review of: - Previous records - Progress towards meeting their appraisal (Please refer to the Trust's Appraisal Policy) - Notes of any relevant meetings between the manager and the employee. - Performance and development before planned absence starts. - ➢ If planned absence falls during period of probation, refer to the Trust's Probation Policy as the probation may need to be extended. - Discuss any handover of work and return of equipment during period of mobilisation. - Discuss arrangements for keeping in touch including revised contact details during the mobilisation period. - Ensure the employee's next of kin details are recorded and up to date. - Consider requirements for cover during the period and the potential to claim for financial assistance to cover any additional employer costs associated with mobilisation (section 14 - Financial Assistance).

-- Discuss any handover of work and return of equipment during period of mobilisation. - Discuss arrangements for keeping in touch including revised contact details during the mobilisation period. - Ensure the employee's next of kin details are recorded and up to date - Consider requirements for cover during the period and the potential to claim for financial assistance to cover any additional employer costs associated with mobilisation (section 14 Financial Assistance) - Agree with employee arrangement regarding keep in touch during mobilisation.
+8.7 During Mobilisation

-8.8 During Mobilisation
+- Line Manager's and employee's responsibility: - Keep in touch with as arranged

-- Line Manager's and employee's responsibility: - > Keep in touch with as arranged. - The reservist to immediately notify their line manager of any changes to their personal circumstances whilst on mobilisation and or inaccuracies noted in the revised terms and conditions as per this policy to avoid any accrual of benefits under this policy being affected.
+➤ The reservist to immediately notify their line manager of any changes to their personal circumstances whilst on mobilisation and or inaccuracies noted in the revised terms and conditions as per this policy to avoid any accrual of benefits under this policy being affected.

-8.9 Post-mobilisation - line manager's responsibilities:
+8.8 Post-mobilisation - line manager's responsibilities: